Information for organizations developing or renovating subsidized housing. Learn about construction standards and energy-efficiency strategies.

 Plans and legislation are in place to implement the British Columbia's climate change strategy.

-The BC Climate Leadership Plan, released in 2016, supports the goal to make all government operations carbon neutral and has called on government agencies to demonstrate best practices and lead the way by corporate example.
+The Clean BC, released in 2021, supports the goal to reach net-zero carbon pollution by 2050 and make all government operations carbon neutral.
 BC Housing has been carbon neutral since 2010.

 The plan includes 21 action items targeting the areas of environmental leadership, energy conservation and efficiency, energy security and energy technology innovation.
 Some of these actions directly affect the development, administration and/or management of affordable housing, including direction to: